Expand description

 Hashing and other caching utilities for Color types.

-In this crate, colors are implemented using f32
+In this crate, colors are implemented using f32.

-This means that color types aren’t Hash
+This means that color types aren’t Hash and Eq for good reasons:

 - Equality on these types is not reflexive (consider NaN).